reischlago/versioncontrol_test/README.md

 # versioncontrol_test
 This is a test to try version control with Borka

-New line added to the README file to try commit.
+New line added to the README file to try commit, by Atom.

+Another new line via github.